 Who supervises the children while they’re in the school grounds?

 Similar to visiting a local park or playground, we encourage everyone to enjoy these spaces with a responsible adult.
 Security personnel are not responsible for ensuring visitor safety.

 Patrolling security guards will monitor and protect the school’s buildings and assets, and are responsible for opening and closing school gates each day.
 Security personnel are not responsible for supervising children or other visitors to the space, but they will report unruly and unlawful behaviour to the police.

 What if there is an accident or injury at the school?

-For serious accidents or emergencies, you can dial 000 for assistance.
-Local services including Local Area Command (Police) and relevant Councils have been made aware of the Program.
-If you observe anyone breaking the rules please call 1300 880 021.
+For serious accidents or emergencies call 000 for assistance.
+Local services including Police Area Commands and relevant Councils are aware of Share Our Space.
+If you see anything of concern, please call our security team on 1300 880 021.

 Will there be additional cleaning services?